 How to make a healthier instant pot shrimp pasta with tomato cream sauce?

 Replace heavy cream with canned coconut milk.
 You will be able to hardly notice the difference.
-Like this vegetarian version —> Instant Pot No-Cream Pasta with Tomato Cream Sauce or this delicious Instant Pot Penne alla Vodka
+Like this vegetarian version —> Instant Pot No-Cream Pasta with Tomato Cream Sauce, Instant Pot Penne alla Vodka or Penne alla vodka with chicken recipe.

 Tips and tricks in making the instant pot shrimp recipe:

 Sauce – As soon as you release pressure, the tomato cream sauce will be thin.
 It will thicken as it cools.
 This happens since the pasta is cooked along with the sauce.
 Let the pasta cool for a few minutes for sauce to thicken before serving.
 If sauce has thickened too much for your liking, then just toss few tablespoons of hot water to thin it down.